 These events offer vital opportunities for civil society to contribute to the overall dialogue, even if their areas of expertise and focus are not included in the current HLPF theme or outcome.
 Building solidarity is a critical part of the mission of HLPF.
-As a recognized MGoS, the LGBTI Stakeholder Group is always afforded one side event during the HLPF, though this is not part of the HLPF program.

 This year all Side-events and Exhibitions will be held virtually.
-Further information can be found under Other Events on the HLPF 2021 website.
+Further information can be found under Other Events on the HLPF 2020 website.